JumpShip

 But that’s just the “M”, what about the “V” and “C”?

 Let’s start with the “C”, the Controller.
-JumpShip started out as a variation of the MVC-Command Design Pattern similar to Cairngorm, ARP, or PureMVC .
-The Controller is where you can see the most evidence of that.
-The Controller implements the Command Design Pattern.
+JumpShip started out as a variation of the ARP framework and the Controller is where you can see the most evidence of that.
+The Controller implements the Command Design Pattern (the same that the ARP framework uses).
 The JumpShip framework adds a couple of key features though.

 Another feature that the JumpShip framework adds is before and after filters.
 These are hook functions that are automatically called before and after every Command.
 This provides an easy way to implement validation within your Controller and to independently monitor Controller logic.
-This feature is heavily leveraged in the Ruby on Rails world to provide validation and security among other things.
+For instance you would be able to monitor every Command the Controller calls to make sure it makes sense (bug reporting and security protection comes to mind).

 View?

 The JumpShip framework provides a formal structure for defining the View.
-Along with the ability to abstract the physical objects on the stage ( see the Mediator Design Pattern ) from the Controller and Model, the View also has built in loading control.
+Along with the ability to abstract the physical objects on the stage from the Controller and Model, the View also has built in loading control.

 If you are dealing with a large application, you definitely do NOT want everything loading at once on the first frame.
 The view provides basic functionality to have these elements load when you want them to and make sure that nothing else tries to access them before they are loaded.

-The View Also provides basic data binding.
+The View Also provides the ability to link with one or more Model and provide basic data binding.
 Once the Model is registered with the View, any change in the Model will cause the View to call an update hook function.

 What else you got?